AdobeDocs/journey-optimizer.it-IT/help/using/rn/e-release-notes.md

 <table>
 <thead>
 <tr>
-<th><strong>Nuovi connettori di origine per le app fedeltà</strong><br/></th>
+<th><strong>New source connectors for loyalty apps</strong><br/></th>
 </tr>
 </thead>
 <tbody>
 <tr>
 <td>
-<p>Nuovi connettori sorgente sono ora disponibili in Adobe Experience Platform per le app fedeltà Talon.One, Capillary e Kobie.
-Questi connettori consentono di trasferire in streaming i dati relativi alla fedeltà in Adobe Experience Platform e di sfruttarli in Journey Optimizer.</p>
+<p>New source connectors are now available in Adobe Experience Platform for the Talon.One, Capillary, and Kobie loyalty apps.
+These connectors let you seamlessly stream loyalty data into Adobe Experience Platform and leverage these data in Journey Optimizer.</p>
 </td>
 </tr>
 </tbody>